 In the MD/PhD program, students spend the first two years in the PhD program, in which they complete course requirements (if any), complete the PhD comprehensive exam, and conduct research.
 Students then enter the first two years of the MD program, continuing their research over the summer months.
 Following year two of the MD program, students re-enter the PhD program for a final year, in which they complete the thesis research, and write and defend the thesis.
 Although this is the normal path through the first five years of the program, alternative routes can be considered, subject to approval by the MD/PhD-MD/Master’s Committee, if a strong case can be made by the student and PhD supervisor.
 Following completion of the PhD degree, students enter years three and four of the MD program.
 It is expected that students will complete the graduate degree within the time frame outlined above.
 However, it is recognized that some students in the MD/PhD program may require an additional year of graduate studies to complete the PhD portion of the combined degree program.

-Applicants complete and submit a regular application to the MD program online on the OMSAS web site, and indicate their request to be considered for a combined program by checking off the appropriate box on the application form.
-Applicants also submit a MD/PhD-MD/Master’s application form to the address below no later than October 16, 2017.
+Applicants complete and submit an application to the MD/PhD or MD/MSc program online on the OMSAS website and indicate their request to be considered for a combined program by checking off the appropriate box on the application form.

 - A current Curriculum Vitae